 It is normal to have cramps after an abortion.
 It may worry some if they have never felt them before.
 Cramps can occur for 2 to 3 weeks after the procedure and be stronger than menstrual cramps.
-Many people complain about an increase in cramps between the 3rd and 5th day after the procedure.
+Many people complain about an increase in cramps between the 3rd and 5th day after the procedure but know that it is normal.